Taliayaya/Taliayaya/README.md

 ### 🛠 Ongoing

 Currently working on [Apando](https://github.com/Taliayaya/apando), a chat website !
-Don't hesitate to give us a hand ✨
+Don't hesitate to give us a hand ✨ A new IT project, [Labyrinthe](https://github.com/Taliayaya/Labyrinthe), about making a labyrinthe simulation is beginning

 ### 🎯 Goals